xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.md

     {% note warning %}
     Product class attributes must have at least one attribute option enabled to be considered configured and working.
 Once the related product class attributes are assigned to a product make sure they have options enabled and configured properly.

-    More info on the options configuration see in the [Editing Product Class Attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.html#editing-product-class-attributes "Product Classes and Class-Attributes Management via Product Details Page") part of this guide.
+    More info on the attribute options configuration see in the [Editing Product Class Attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.html#editing-product-class-attributes "Product Classes and Class-Attributes Management via Product Details Page") part of this guide.
     {% endnote %}

 If required a store admin can add new, edit and delete existing product class attributes directly on the product details page after a product class has been assigned to the product.